microsoft/work-iq-mcp/README.md

 - Suggest features or product improvements
 - Share insights on developer experience or integration scenarios

-Please use GitHub Issues and Discussions to engage.
+Please use GitHub Issues to engage.
 While the runtime implementation is proprietary, community input here directly informs the product’s direction.

 ## 📄 License